-- □ 50% Preseason Team Meetings

-- □ Fundraising

-- o Patron Drive: 5 businesses or \$500

-No Participation in Patron Drive will limit student to max of 50% achievement level!

-- □ Parent/Guardian Attends Info Session & Any Team Activity - □ Register as a member of 1511 at www.firstinspires.org - \ Advocacy and Conference Presentations will count towards Community
+- □ 50% Preseason Team Meetings - □ Patron Drive Fundraising: 5 businesses or \$500 - No Participation in Patron Drive will limit student to max of 50% achievement level! - Getting grants can count towards your patron drive. - □ Parent/Guardian Attends Info Session - □ Register as a member of 1511 at www.firstinspires.org

-Service or Demonstration credits as appropriate